Sea level measurement in Queensland

 Operational permanent tide gauges in Queensland.

 The most cost effective and reliable tide gauge for shipping purposes, by far, is the radar sensor.
 This sensor has many benefits over other technologies due primarily to their ease of operation and maintenance because the active part of the gauge is located above the water surface and measures the distance from this point to the air-sea interface.
-The Department of Environment and Science also use radar sensors for storm tide monitoring.
+The Department of Environment, Science and Innovation also use radar sensors for storm tide monitoring.
 However, in this instance, the radar is guided along a cable that extends down to the water surface with all components contained within a stilling well.

 There are emerging technologies that are starting to be used in tide gauge applications in Queensland.
 The latest application proving to be versatile for port operations is based on laser technology.
 The laser ranging gauge operates at a very high frequency and with the added capability of measuring wave parameters, a component of information that is vitally important for under keel clearance determinations.